j4mie/idiorm/README.markdown

     require_once 'idiorm.php';

 Then, pass a *Data Source Name* connection string to the `configure` method of the ORM class.
 This is used by PDO to connect to your database.
 For more information, see the [PDO documentation](http://uk2.php.net/manual/en/pdo.construct.php).
-Particularly, if you need to pass a username and password to your database driver, use the `username` and `password` configuration options.
-See "Configuration" section below.

     ORM::configure('sqlite:./example.db');

+You may also need to pass a username and password to your database driver, using the `username` and `password` configuration options.
+For example, if you are using MySQL:

+    ORM::configure('mysql:host=localhost;dbname=my_database');
+    ORM::configure('username', 'database_user');
+    ORM::configure('password', 'top_secret');

+Also see "Configuration" section below.

 ### Querying ###